joao-borrego/gap/examples/README.md

 This set of plugins was originally conceived so we could ultimately build the [scene generation] example.
 It uses all three CameraUtils, VisualUtils and WorldUtils plugins.

-If you want to use our tools as a library you can do so with a simple hack until the project is organised as a CMake package.
+In order to interact with our tools you need only write your own client applications that use our custom message definitions.
-This is planned for a future release.
+These are compiled into a shared library for your convenience, and can be easily linked to by installing our package.
-For now, check [external_example] and its [CMakeLists.txt]
+See [external_example] for more details.

 Furthermore, we provide simples example client applications to interact with each plugin.
 - [camera_example], for acquiring frames using CameraUtils